Repositorios-de-Estudio/ingles-IELTS_University/README.md

 8. Academic writing should be impersonal or objective
    1. Academic writing is not usually personal
    2. Observing the world as an onlooker
+   3. Ejemplo
+      1. Personal: Diet is also changing. **We are** wealthier than a generation ago
+      2. Impersonal: Diet is also changing. **People are** wealthier than a generation ago
 9. Writers often use ‘there is’ or ‘there are’, to present new information to the reader
 10. Facts: Which are permanent or always true (Present simple)
 11. Activities: Which are repeated or regular.
 (Present simple)